jasonbayton/11ty/_src/blog/2026/03/mdm-is-dead-long-live-mdm.md

 Flash MDM exists primarily as proof that this shift is real and happening now.
 It's a working, deployable platform with a comprehensive feature set and an architecture designed for extensibility.

-In fact, if you have a spare Android device, you can take the platform for a spin by signing up below, just be mindful if you use the assistant, it will run out of OpenAI API credits at some point:
+In fact, if you have a spare Android device, you can take the platform for a spin by signing up below, just be mindful if you use the assistant it will run out of OpenAI API credits at some point:

 [https://flash-mdm.netlify.app/join/w/customer](https://flash-mdm.netlify.app/join/w/customer)